Appearance

 qhubctl logout | Logout |

 qhubctl openapi | Generates the OpenAPI description for your project based on the parameter and return types of your run() method.
 The output of this command will be used when creating or updating your service.
-Supports PYTHON_TEMPLATE (with src/program.py), PYTHON and DOCKER runtimes (with explicit entrypoint).
+Supports PYTHON_TEMPLATE (with src/program.py) and DOCKER runtime (with explicit entrypoint).
 Requires uv and a valid uv project in the workspace.
 The "qhub-commons" dependency is installed/upgraded automatically as a dependency |

 qhubctl run | Creates a job execution |